 The Computer Science Department offers six courses that prepare students for college work and for use of technology in their personal and professional lives.
-In addition, the department sponsors a Computer Programming Team that participates in the programming contests at area high schools and colleges.
+In addition, the department sponsors FIRST Tech Challenge and CyberPatriot teams that participate in local and national contests.
 For enrollment in the courses offered by the department, the student must satisfy the requirements listed below.

 Computer Applications I

 This is a full-year, half credit course required of all 8th graders not in Physical Science and of all incoming freshmen who did not take Digital Media.
-The following major topics are covered: Introduction to computer hardware and software, Windows and the Internet, Word processing in Word, Spreadsheets using Excel, Slide show development with PowerPoint, Web page creation in HTML.
+The following major topics are covered: introduction to computer hardware and software, Windows and the Internet, word processing, spreadsheets, digital presentations, programming in SmallBASIC, and Web page creation in HTML.
 Classes meet every other day.

 Computer Applications II

 This course is a half-year elective course that concentrates on programming in the Visual Basic language.
 Students in this course must have completed or be concurrently taking Algebra II.
 Students should have at least a B average in their high school mathematics courses or a C average in honors math courses.
-Students who have completed this course may not take full year Computer Science I.
+Students who have completed this course may not take full year Computer Science I Honors.

 Computer Science I Honors

 This course is a full-year elective for students who have taken the Digital Media course and have completed or are concurrently taking Algebra II.
-Also required is a B average in each high school math courses.
+Also required is a B average in each high school math course.
 Students learn to write advanced programs in the Visual Basic language.
 The course also covers numeration and storage systems, computer arithmetic, and Boolean algebra applied to circuit design.

 Computer Science II Honors

-This course is a full-year elective for students who have completed Computer Science I with at least a B average.
+This course is a full-year elective for students who have completed Computer Science I Honors with at least a B average.
 The course teaches programming in the Java language to prepare students for college computer science courses.
 A home computer is essential.
 Students who do well in the course have the option of taking the Computer Science AP exam.
 (This course will be offered if a sufficient number of students request it.)